ajourquin/module-disable-customer/README.md

 This extension allows you to disable a customer from admin.

 * Once a customer is disabled, he cannot log in on storefront anymore.
-* A message id displayed that his account is disabled.
+* A message is displayed that the account is disabled when trying to log in.

+## How it works

+In admin choose a client for which you want to disable the account.

+Then go to "Account Information" tab and turn on "Account disabled".

+You can also view in "Personal Information" section in "Customer view" the current status of the account.

 ## Authors